Menu

 Extra Curricular

 Competition is actively encouraged with both boys and girls teams and individuals being entered into local, County and National tournaments.
 Traditional values of sportsmanship, good etiquette and fair play are constantly emphasised in all levels of competition and within lessons.
 The Physical Education department run inter-form competitions throughout the year in a variety of sports as well as playing fixtures, competitions, league matches and tournaments against other schools on a regular basis.
 The clubs are seasonal and change throughout the year.
-They include football, swimming, netball, badminton, trampolining, table tennis, rounders, cricket and athletics.
+They include football, swimming, netball, badminton, table tennis, rounders, cricket and athletics.

 Useful Links